Forms + Training

 I'm fully vaccinated and up to date.
 Can I still get a COVID infection?

 It is important to remember that vaccination is not a guarantee against infection.
 The purpose and power of vaccines comes from their ability to teach and strengthen our immune systems to more effectively identify and fight viruses, in this case the virus that causes COVID, thereby avoiding serious illness despite potential exposure.
-Vaccination, particularly as a fully vaccinated campus, is the best way to minimize exposure and prevent serious illness and community spread.
+Vaccination is the best way to minimize exposure and prevent serious illness and community spread.

 Will testing be available on campus?